computer-agents/agent-studio/CONTRIBUTING.md

 ### Thank You

-We sincerely appreciate the time you've taken to read these guidelines and your interest in contributing to Playground.
-Your involvement is what makes Playground a great project for everyone!
+We sincerely appreciate the time you've taken to read these guidelines and your interest in contributing to AgentStudio.
+Your involvement is what makes AgentStudio a great project for everyone!